![]() |

 The

-truth is, every mother and daughter does the dance that we do.
+truth is, every mother and daughter does this dance that we do.
 We trade places in frustration, belief, hope

 and anger.
 We sometimes believe (falsely)